Mertens' Third Theorem for Number Fields: A New Proof, Cram\'er's Inequality, Oscillations, and Bias: Mertens' Product Formula for Number Fields

 \section{Mertens' Product Formula for Number Fields}

-Hardy proved \eqref{eqn:MertensMTT} in \cite{HardyNote1927}, with an elegant proof consisting of four core ingredients.
+Hardy gave an elegant proof of \eqref{eqn:MertensMTT} in \cite{HardyNote1927}, which consists of four core ingredients.
 In this section, we have generalised Hardy's arguments into the number field setting.
 Note that one can use this method to prove other generalisations of \eqref{eqn:MertensMTT}, as long as the prerequisite ingredients are available.